keithjjones/hostintel/README.md

 # hostintel

 This tool is used to collect various intelligence sources for hosts.
-Hostintel is written in a module fashion so new intelligence sources can be easily added.
+Hostintel is written in a modular fashion so new intelligence sources can be easily added.
 Hosts are identified by FQDN host name, Domain, or IP address.
 This tool only supports IPv4 at the moment.